OuYa01/cpp-journey/level2/README.md

 # Level 2: Intermediate Problems in C++

-This directory contains more advanced problems, focusing on loops, conditions, mathematical operations, and array manipulation.
-These exercises help me improve my problem-solving skills and prepare for more complex programming tasks.
+This folder contains solutions to intermediate-level C++ problems.
+These problems helped me learn about arrays, algorithms, and more complex logic.

 ### 📂 **Solved Problems**